euratom-software/calcam/docs/source/dev_imsources.rst

 Image Sources
 =============

 Custom image soruces are a way to plug in custon code for loading images to Calcam, and having it integrate nicely in to the Calcam GUI.
 A custom image source takes the form of a python module or package.
-The module or package is required to provide the following attributes at its top level:
+The module or package is required to have the following attributes at its top level:

 * ``get_image_function`` : A function, or referece to a function, which actually loads the image data.
 * ``display_name`` : A string specifying a user-friendly name for the image source.
 This will be used to denote the image source in the Calcam GUI.